neondatabase/website/content/docs/postgres/query-reference.md

 SELECT get_employee_department(1);
 ```

 Functions are typically used for computations and can return data.
+For additional information and syntax, see [CREATE FUNCTION](https://www.postgresql.org/docs/current/sql-createfunction.html).

 ## Performance tuning